When you’re looking to get some bolt hangers, there’s something super important that you need to keep in mind.

 “So, stainless steel sounds pretty bad.”

-Actually, no. It only looks that way because it’s the one that corrodes when you mix your metals when placing bolts.
+Actually, no. It only looks like it has a corrosion-causing problem.
+The issue is only when you mix your metals when placing bolts.

-In fact, stainless steel is easily the best choice because it’s harder, less brittle and less prone to corrosion in general.
+In fact, out of the two you can choose from, stainless steel is easily the best choice because it’s harder, less brittle and less prone to corrosion in general.
 Strange isn’t it?
 But yeah, that’s just how it is.
 Stainless steel is just the better material.

 However if you already have some bolts, just pair them with bolt hangers of the same material, whether it’s stainless steel or zinc plated steel.
 Both will do the job just fine – as long as you don’t mix them.